bao2203/Kuro/README.md

 ### Requirements
 - .NET 8.0+ SDK
 - A Discord Bot Token from the Discord Developer Portal
+- NetCord and other important libraries in codebase (can get via NuGet)

 ### Getting Started ✨
 Clone the repository: